guhansiyer/guhansiyer.github.io/content/posts/album-list.md

     * Core idea(s): Change, "Yes, I'm older, yes, I'm moving on"

 * [*A Brief Inquiry Into Online Relationships*: The 1975](https://open.spotify.com/album/6PWXKiakqhI17mTYM4y6oY?si=ca291f8cd9024144) (7.9)
-    * Top 3: Love It If We Made It, It's Not Living (If It's Not With You), I Always Wanna Die (Sometimes)
+    * Top 3: Love It If We Made It, Give Yourself A Try, It's Not Living (If It's Not With You)
+    * Core idea(s): The "new world" of the information age.

 * [*Blue Rev*: Alvvays](https://open.spotify.com/album/2uG2lAc731VgdGtFNI8fRV?si=dbfed537aaa14f42) (7.9)
     * Top 3: Easy On Your Own?, Belinda Says, Bored In Bristol